zulucmd/zulu/site/content/getting_started.md

 Zulu adds a top-level `--version` flag if the Version field is set on the root command.
 Running an application with the `--version` flag will print the version to stdout using the version template.
 The template can be customized using the `cmd.SetVersionTemplate(s string)` function.

+## Error Message Prefix

+Zulu prints an error message when a command fails or when rendering help or usage text fails.
+The default prefix is `Error:`.
+You can change it using the `cmd.SetErrPrefix(s string)` function.
+Subcommands inherit the prefix from their parent command unless they set their own.

 ## PreRun and PostRun Hooks

 It is possible to run functions before or after the main `RunE` function of your command.
 The `PersistentPreRunE` and `PreRunE` functions will be executed before `RunE`. `PersistentPostRunE` and `PostRunE` will be executed after `RunE`.
 An `InitializeE` will run prior to attempting to parse any flags.
 A `FinalizeE` runs at the end very regardless at all times, even any of the `*RunE` produce an error.
 The `Persistent*RunE` functions will be inherited by children.